At Cornell Engineers, we think long and hard about what we can do for our graduate engineers to set them up for the best possible career path.

 - You will develop an excellent real-world understanding of forces and distances through calculation, observation and review.

-- You will expand and vary your communication style to suit a wide range of clients and building industry colleagues including labourers, builders, home owners, architects, building designers and project managers.
+- You will expand and vary your communication style to suit a wide range of clients and building industry colleagues including labourers, builders, homeowners, architects, insurance companies, building designers and project managers.

-- On a daily basis you will use Australian standards and design manuals for steel, concrete, timber and masonry design and construction.
-You will become adept at locating and interpreting technical clauses and then sometimes explaining them in simple terms to lay people.
+- Daily, you will use Australian standards and design manuals for steel, concrete, timber and masonry design and construction.
+You will become adept at locating and interpreting technical clauses and then sometimes explaining them in simple terms to laypeople.

 In the first year of working at Cornell Engineers graduate structural engineers will design and inspect these styles of construction: